gruntwork-io/docs/docs/pipelines/overview/actions.md

 ## Skipping Runs

 Sometimes you find it necessary to make a change without going through the full pipelines process.
-This can be accomplished using GitHub's [built in method for skipping workflow runs](https://docs.github.com/en/actions/managing-workflow-runs-and-deployments/managing-workflow-runs/skipping-workflow-runs).
+This can be accomplished using GitHub's built in method for skipping workflow runs [by adding [skip ci] to your commit message](https://docs.github.com/en/actions/managing-workflow-runs-and-deployments/managing-workflow-runs/skipping-workflow-runs).

 ## Other Actions